 Spanish A-This year-long course is designed to develop appreciation of another culture through its language.
 The goal is to establish a foundation for student ease with the language, whether speaking, listening, reading, or writing.
 Emphasis is placed on vocabulary building and pronunciation with an accompanying explanation of the fundamentals of the grammar.
-This course is a required prerequisite for Spanish B, which is a year-long course offered in 8th grade for High School Spanish I credit and figures into the students' high school GPA.
+This course is a required prerequisite for Spanish B, which is a year-long course offered in 8th grade for High School Spanish I credit.
 The grade at end of second semester Spanish A will be the 1st semester Spanish I grade.
-Which will be used for GPA.
 The grade at the end of Spanish B will be the 2nd semester Spanish I grade.
-Which will be used for GPA.